 - Upgrading the electrical panel, $1,200.
 This could be needed if you have an older home.

-Buying an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
-The mini-split tax credit is $300 for eligible systems installed at your house through December 31, 2021.
-We recommend consulting with your tax professional for more information.
+Getting an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
+The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
+We advise chatting with your tax professional for more information.

 Are Mini-Splits Worth the Cost?

-Although installing a mini-split is typically more expensive than typical heating and cooling systems, it’s an extremely efficient approach to heat and cool tricky areas in your home.
-These include:
+Although purchasing a mini-split is usually pricier than typical heating and cooling systems, it’s a very efficient approach to heat and cool troublesome rooms in your residence.
+These involve:

-ENERGY STAR also suggests having mini-splits in residences with special challenges, including:
+ENERGY STAR also recommends having mini-splits in houses with unique challenges, like:

 - Expensive electric heat from baseboards, wall heaters or radiators.